This article focuses on providing a structured itinerary for those with only 2 days in Los Angeles.

 Do not forget about breakfast!
 Here are some ideas to start the day with the right feet:

-Prospect Gourmand – The weekend brunch includes smoked salmon club “BLT,” lobster & brie omelet and grilled Spanish octopus salad
+Prospect Gourmand – The weekend brunch includes smoked salmon club “BLT,” lobster & brie omelet, and grilled Spanish octopus salad

 Joan’s on Third – This spot operates on a marketplace concept.
-You explore the different stations and select items such as fried egg sandwich, corned beef hash, pain au chocolat or rustic apple pie
+You explore the different stations and select items such as fried egg sandwich, corned beef hash, pain au chocolate, or rustic apple pie

-Chaumont – I adore this place because of their Morrocan breakfast, mushroom & gruyere omelet and acai bowl
+Chaumont – I adore this place because of their Morrocan breakfast, mushroom & gruyere omelet, and acai bowl